Lidia Vianu: Work

 As an academic, Vianu is the author of numerous essays, anthologies, interviews, and books of literary criticism.
 Most of them were written in English, while some were also published in Romanian.
 Her major subjects in English Studies are T.S.
 Eliot (T.S.
 Eliot, An Author for All Seasons), James Joyce, and contemporary British poets and novelists.

 As a writer, she published Censorship in Romania (selection, interviews, translations) at Central European University Press, a novel, and three volumes of poetry.

-She has published English translations of Eugen Simion's The Return of the Author, Marin Sorescu'sThe Bridge, Mircea Dinescu's The Barbarians’ Return (with Adam Sorkin), 's The Book of Winter and Other Poems, Mircea Ivănescu's Lines poems poetry, and 's No Way Out of Hadesburg and Other Poems.
+She has published English translations of Eugen Simion's The Return of the Author, Marin Sorescu's The Bridge, Mircea Dinescu's The Barbarians’ Return (with Adam Sorkin), 's The Book of Winter and Other Poems, Mircea Ivănescu's Lines poems poetry, and 's No Way Out of Hadesburg and Other Poems.

 She also published a large number of translated books in Romania.

 Vianu and Sorkin's translation of Marin Sorescu's The Bridge (Bloodaxe Books, 2004), was awarded the Prize of Poetry Society, London, 2005.